adobe-apiplatform/user-sync.py/docs/en/success-guide/install_sync.md

 &#9744; Download the example-configurations.tar.gz, User Sync Guide, and build for your platform, osx, ubuntu, windows, or centos.

+&#9744; Decide whether you will run Python 2.x or 3.x (recommended) and download that version of User Sync.
+You need to install the corresponding version of Python on your server.

 &#9744; Extract the user-sync (or user-sync.pex) file from the archive and place the file for your OS in the folder.
 In our example, this would be /home/user_sync/user_sync_tool/user-sync or C:\Users\user_sync\user_sync_tool\user-sync.pex.

 &#9744; In the example-configurations.tar.gz file there is a directory **config files - basic**.
 From this folder extract the first 3 files and place in the user_sync_tool folder.